Alar Base Reduction London - Nostril Reduction Surgery UK

 Alar base reduction, also known as alarplasty or nostril reduction surgery, is specifically designed to adjust the size of the nostrils and the width of the nose.
 If you are concerned about flared nostrils or a wide nose, then alarplasty could be suitable.
 The most desirable new shape is one that has well-proportioned nostrils, which are in harmony with the overall structure of the nose.
 Rhinoplasty surgery or nose job is one of the most commonly requested cosmetic surgery procedures at Centre for Surgery.
 A nose job is a broad term that can describe many different types of surgical procedures performed on the nose, including septoplasty or tip rhinoplasty.
-Although it is a minor surgical procedure, it has the potential to significantly transform the appearance of the nose significantly by reducing the appearance of nasal flare.
+Although alarplasty is a less invasive surgical procedure, it has the potential to transform the appearance of the nose significantly by reducing the appearance of nasal flare.

 The appearance of the human nose and its aesthetic ideal has often changed throughout history, with desirable nose shapes changing over time based on society’s views and attitudes on beauty.
 The nose has always occupied a prominent part of the face with a significant influence on facial features and therefore comes as no surprise that the nose is considered one of the most important aspects of facial harmony and beauty.
 Our expert rhinoplasty surgeons in London have many years of experience performing all types of rhinoplasty surgery, including alar base reduction and alarplasty surgery.
 Learn more about alarplasty for reducing wide nostrils.

 What is Alarplasty (Alar Base Reduction)?